 Don't get me wrong... it's definitely do-able but it would be nice if it followed like... your traditional subHeading classes, so when I make a change on a style, it'll carry over to your blog.

 Except that's not the case from what I can see.

-I like dedicated custom classes, take showcase for example, this uses many custom classes and is one of the most popular add-ons available.
+Bob still uses default classes though such as sectionMain and subHeading, as opposed to this blog(from what I'm seeing) isn't using either of those which is standard on almost any XF page.I like dedicated custom classes, take showcase for example, this uses many custom classes and is one of the most popular add-ons available.
 I'm betting I could style better blogs with ease but I'm in a "can't be bothered doing anything" rut these days but the custom class approach is something I welcome and has been proved to be a pro (showcase being an example).

 Unless i'm missing the obvious here.